AlexChenSkyBlue/ConanTest/README.md

-# ConanTest
+# example-poco-timer
-Test Conan Integration with
+Example timer with POCO C++ libraries installed with conan C and C++ package manager